madhu221b/uva-dl2-team11/blogpost.md

-# Introduction
+# 1. Introduction
-## Graph Neural Networks
+## 1.1 Graph Neural Networks

 Many neural networks that operate on graphs work within the ‘message passing’ paradigm, where each layer of the network is responsible for aggregating ‘messages’ - functions of the node features - that are passed from a node to its neighbours.
 Adding depth to the network allows information from more distant nodes to be combined, as each subsequent layer allows information to be passed one edge further than the previous one.
 This approach is a powerful one: by designing the network to process only local neighbourhoods, we allow weight sharing between all neighborhoods and allow the networks to process graphs with arbitrary sizes and topologies.

- However, this focus on local information can make it difficult to apply the GNN framework when interactions between distant nodes are important.
+However, this focus on local information can make it difficult to apply the Message Passing framework when interactions between distant nodes are important.
 We describe such datasets as exhibiting ‘long range interaction’ (LRI).
 Recent work has shown the message passing paradigm can fail in some surprising ways on LRI problems.

-First, [REF] identified ‘over-smoothing’, where adding too many layers to a GNN can cause nearby nodes to have indistinguishable hidden features in the later layers of the network.
-This occurs because each convolution blurs together the features within a neighbourhood [ TODO more?].
+First, [[7]](#7) identified ‘over-smoothing’, where adding too many layers to a GNN can cause nearby nodes to have indistinguishable hidden features in the later layers of the network.
+This occurs because each convolution blurs together the features within a neighbourhood.
 This is especially an issue in the LRI  case, because a large number of layers is required for messages to reach between nodes that are far apart.

-Second, [REF] identified ‘over-squashing’, where the graph topology induces bottlenecks that prevent the flow of information between different parts of the graph.
-Because each message in an MPNN has a fixed capacity, nodes with many neighbours may not be able to pass on all the useful information that they have access to.
+Second, [[2]](#2) identified ‘over-squashing’, where the graph topology induces bottlenecks that prevent the flow of information between different parts of the graph.
+Because each message in a Message Passing Neural Network (MP-NN) has a fixed capacity, nodes with many neighbours may not be able to pass on all the useful information that they have access to.
 LRI tasks should therefore be harder to solve in topologies that have strict bottlenecks, because essential information is more likely to be lost while passing from node to node.

-## The Long Range Graph Benchmark
+## 1.2 The Long Range Graph Benchmark

 Many of the papers that propose methods in the LRI space have tested their approach on toy datasets - while this is useful, it can give an unrealistic depiction of the weaknesses of new approaches.
-Furthermore, many existing benchmark graph datasets are best solved by shallow MPNNs that only consider local information, and so will not benefit from even the most well-founded LRI methods (REF).
+Furthermore, many existing benchmark graph datasets are best solved by shallow MPNNs that only consider local information, and so will not benefit from even the most well-founded LRI methods [[1]](#1).

-The Long Range Graph Benchmark (REF) are a number of datasets that attempt to provide a common framework for testing and benchmarking new LRI methods.
+The Long Range Graph Benchmark [[1]](#1) are a number of datasets that attempt to provide a common framework for testing and benchmarking new LRI methods.
 Putatively, these are real world datasets with tasks that can only be solved by successfully solving the LRI problem, and so provide an effective test of any new LRI method.
 There are five datasets in total - we will describe each of these briefly below.

-PascalVOC-SP: this dataset was derived from the Pascal 2011 image dataset (REF), which has class labels associated to every pixel.
+1. PascalVOC-SP: This dataset was derived from the Pascal 2011 image dataset [[8]](#8), which has class labels associated to every pixel.
 Each image was segmented into superpixels, and the task is to predict the class of the pixel that was originally at the centroid of each pixel.
 A graph is formed where the nodes correspond to each superpixel, the node features are statistics RGB values within each pixel, and the edges correspond to which superpixels are contiguous in the image.
-COCO-SP: this is similar to PascalVOC-SP, but was derived from the MS COCO dataset (REF).
+2. COCO-SP: this is similar to PascalVOC-SP, but was derived from the MS COCO dataset [[9]](#9).
-PCQM-Contact: this dataset was derived from the PCQM4M (REF) molecular dataset, where each node is an atom, and the edges correspond to the molecular structure.
+3. PCQM-Contact: This dataset was derived from the PCQM4M [[10]](#10) molecular dataset, where each node is an atom, and the edges correspond to the molecular structure.
 The task is to predict pairs of nodes that will be less than 3.5 angstroms apart in the final configuration of the molecule.
 To ensure that only ‘long-range’ predictions are counted, the task is limited to pairs of molecules that are separated by at least 5 hops.
-Peptides-func and peptides-struct: these are derived from the SATPdb (REF) dataset of peptides, a class of molecules that is characterised by a large number of nodes and complex structure.
+4 .
+Peptides-func and Peptides-struct: these are derived from the SATPdb [[11]](#11) dataset of peptides, a class of molecules that is characterised by a large number of nodes and complex structure.
 While typical peptide datasets use nodes to represent amino acids, the authors instead split these into multiple nodes, each representing individual atoms.
 In doing so, they imposed extra separation between the graphs.
 Then they defined two tasks, one a graph-level regression, one a graph-level classification, to predict molecular properties of the graph.

 ## Are these truly ‘long range’ benchmarks?